Why Bobcats Are Dangerous to Dogs of All Sizes

-Pet owners who live in areas that are known for wandering bobcats should avoid leaving their dog outside unsupervised, especially at night.
+Pet owners who live in areas that are known for wandering bobcats and other wildlife predators should avoid leaving their dog outside unsupervised, especially at night.
 This applies to dogs of all sizes including those that weigh over 30 pounds.

 A wild bobcat’s first instinct when they spot a dog wouldn’t necessarily be to attack them.
 It’s more likely for the bobcat to run away when they sense a human’s or dog’s presence.
 That said, you can’t completely rule out the fact that they can attack and cause serious damage.
 The smaller and younger the dog, the higher the risks.
 A bobcat’s natural prey typically includes small animals like rabbits, birds, and rodents but they may end up attacking small dogs if they are really hungry.